 In this piece, I’ll go over 7 essential video types, along with their benefits and some of our best professional production tips for small business video marketing, so you can start implementing a killer video strategy.
 Let’s jump in!

 Table of Contents

 What they are: Explainer videos are short animated or live-action pieces that (you guessed it) explain your business idea.
-They’re both informative and entertaining, thanks to the use of compelling storytelling, and fun animations and characters that illustrate your message in a clear and captivating way.
+They’re both informative and entertaining, thanks to the use of compelling storytelling, fun animations, and characters that illustrate your message in a clear and captivating way.
 Moreover, since they’re typically less than 2 minutes long, explainers are really simple and straightforward.

 Benefits: Because they’re so short, they’re perfect for catching your audience’s attention quickly.
 Because of what I’ve explained above, they’re also great at educating prospects about your business and selling your products or services, all while generating brand awareness through the use of your characteristic brand colors and tone.

 Best practices: Ideally, you should keep your explainer’s length between the 60 and 90-second mark.
 Be sure to mention what product or service you offer, how it can help your clients with their pain points, and why it’s better than the competition.

 What they are: In a testimonial video, a past client tells viewers about their positive experience working with you and explains how you helped them with their pain points.
 It’s structured like a story, with a beginning (explaining what problems your client had and how they found you), a middle (discussing why they chose you), and an end (talking about the results and what the experience was like).

 Benefits: It’s the go-to for any prospective customer who needs reassurance before finally choosing your business over the competition.
 A testimonial gives a first-person account of what it’s like to work with you, providing a much-needed human touch to the purchasing process.